lrotermund/blog/content/posts/mastering-microservices.md

 consumer can handle a message of a given schema, as well as a way to verify, that a producer is able to dispatch a message of a given schema.

+The verification process is basically the same.
+You start by writing consumer and provider tests.
+Also, the way how pacts getting exchanges between a consumer and a provider is the same.
+The consumers pacts are shared with a Pact broker.
+The provider can test message schemas against pacts from a given broker.

+With Pact, it's not important which message broker you use.
+It's more important how the broker is implemented within your project.
+Pact requires an implementation via the Ports & Adapters pattern so that it can dock itself as a message broker.

+For me, however, Pact is missing an important component to make it practical to use with message brokers – seamless schema evolution.

+Of course, Pact checks if a schema can be used, but in order to evolve a schema, consumers have to be constantly updated in case of incompatibilities.
+This is exactly what I want to abstract away with this tooling.
+I want my teams to be able to write code for their domains independently, without having to wait for all the other teams every time.
+Of course, this doesn't work seamlessly with schema evolution, but it's a first step in that direction.

 #### Message specifications with Apache Avro